16 ideas for creating the perfect sales toolkit

 Scheduling multiple meetings at a time?
 Knowing your availability means Calendly won’t double-book you — it automatically avoids that and schedules buffers between meetings.

-Multiple deal pipelines
+Multiple sales funnel pipelines

-Predictive lead scoring
+Predictive lead scoring and metrics

 Smart send times